Tyil/gabu/readme.md

 Edit the YAML file at `/etc/gabu.yaml` to your leisure.
 Most importantly, make sure you have a proper URL defined for the feed(s) you want to keep track of.

+### Timeout
+By default, the script runs continuously, and goes through all feeds after 5 minutes.
+If you set the `timeout` to `0`, it will only run once, then exit.
+Any value higher than `0` will make the script wait for so many seconds before starting over.

 ### Regexes
 The `regexes` key for a given feed are directly dropped into Perl.
 As such, if you want to match certain characters literally, such as `(`, you must escape them appropriately, in this case as `\(`.

 ## Running
-Simply run the `gabu` file after setting up the configuration
+Simply run `gabu` after setting up the configuration.
+If you did not run `make install`, you have to make sure the `gabu` file is executable, then run this.

 ## License
 This program is free software: you can redistribute it and/or modify it under